How To Beat Lifestyle Creep and Meet Your Money Goals

 What is lifestyle inflation?

-Lifestyle inflation is another way of saying lifestyle creep.
-When you hear someone use the term lifestyle inflation, that is in reference to someone increasing how much money they spend after getting a raise, finding a higher paying job, inheriting money, or experiencing some kind of financial windfall.
+Lifestyle inflation is another way of saying lifestyle creep — an increase in how much money you spend after getting a raise, finding a higher-paying job, inheriting money, or experiencing some kind of financial windfall.

 What is the 50/30/20 rule?

-The 50/30/20 rule is a common budgeting method that involves divvying up your after-tax income into three specific categories.
-Each month, you will allocate 50% of your income to necessities like housing or health care, 30% for discretionary spending like travel or clothing, and 20% for financial goals like paying down debt or saving money.
-The goal of this budgeting method is to distribute spending in a healthy way without depriving yourself too much of the things that make life fun, like going out to eat.
+The 50/30/20 rule is a common budgeting method that involves divvying up your after-tax income into three categories: 50% for necessities like housing or healthcare, 30% for discretionary spending like travel or clothing, and 20% for financial goals like paying down debt or saving money.

 How do you stop lifestyle creep?

 One of the best ways to stop lifestyle creep is by being conscious of your spending.
-The easiest way to be aware of how much money you spend is to create a budget and stick to it.
+Create a budget and stick to it.
 You can make room in your budget for fun spending, but you can also make meeting your financial goals a priority.

 Erika Photo